ryanmccartney/Autonomous_Electric_Wheelchair/README.md

 Computer vision has many applications in robotics.
 This project aim to use computer vision as a feedback loop for an electric wheelchair .
 Allowing it to navigate the indoor enviroment.

 ## Dependencies
-This prject is based largely on interfacing with a physcial hardware, such as motor, relays, etc. As a result a list of hardware dependencies has also been included.
+This project is based largely on interfacing with a physcial hardware, such as motor, relays, etc. As a result a list of hardware dependencies has also been included.

 ### Software Dependencies
 * OpenCV-4.0.0-alpha (https://github.com/opencv)